 Task 1: The Career Services team is available to coach you through the career preparation process, answering career-related questions, providing personalized feedback, connecting you to ideal resources and opportunities, and helping you stay focused on your ultimate career goal.
 Complete your Graduate Exit and tell us what services you are seeking.

 Task 2: The University is especially interested in the success of our graduates and the employment opportunities each of them achieves.
 Further, we are very interested in how well the academic programs have prepared you.
-We are asking you to complete the Graduate Satisfaction Survey to provide us with this essential information about you and the program you completed.
+We are asking you to complete a Graduate Satisfaction Survey to provide us with this essential information about your program you completed.
+You will receive the Survey via your student email and reminders will be posted on Canvas.

 Task 3: As a student or alumnus, you also have 24/7 access to CareerConnect, our career services portal that provides career-related tools and resources essential to career success.
 Please register today.